How to use desertion as the grounds for divorce in England and Wales

 The acknowledgement of service:

-The respondent (the person responding to the petition) can choose to defend the divorce on this form, if they do not agree with desertion being used as the 'fact' or 'grounds for divorce'.
+The respondent (the person responding to the divorce application, previously called the divorce petition) can choose to defend the divorce on this form if they do not agree with desertion being used as the 'fact' or 'grounds for divorce'.

-The decree nisi is comprised of the D84 and D80 form.
+The conditional order (previously called the decree nisi) is comprised of the D84 and D80 forms.
 If you have used desertion, the D84 form is the same regardless of the grounds, however, the D80 form changes.
 For desertion, it’s the D80 C form.

-The final stage of the divorce is the decree absolute and does not change depending on the 'fact' used.
+The final stage of the divorce is the final order (previously called the decree absolute) and does not change depending on the 'fact' used.
 Read our blog on the decree absolute for more information about this.

 FAQs